renxzen/go-getters/README.md

 2. Create a feature branch
 3. Make your changes
 4. Add tests for new functionality
-5. Run `make dev` to ensure code quality
+5. Run `make lint` to ensure code quality
 6. Submit a pull request

 ## License